samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Starting Attitude

-A creature’s alignment can help you determine the creature’s attitude in an encounter.
+A creature's alignment can help you determine the creature's attitude in an encounter.
 A Chaotic Evil monster is likely to be [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude), while a Lawful Good one is more likely to have a [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude) attitude, ready to help those in need.

 #### Personality

-[Chapter 2](/sources/dnd/phb-2024/creating-a-character) of the [Player’s Handbook](/sources/dnd/phb-2024) offers a [table of brief personality traits](/sources/dnd/phb-2024/creating-a-character#PersonalityTraitsbyAlignment) linked to alignment that can inspire you in playing an NPC or another monster in your game.
+[Chapter 2](/sources/dnd/phb-2024/creating-a-character) of the [Player's Handbook](/sources/dnd/phb-2024) offers a [table of brief personality traits](/sources/dnd/phb-2024/creating-a-character#PersonalityTraitsbyAlignment) linked to alignment that can inspire you in playing an NPC or another monster in your game.

 ### Organization Ethos

 It can be useful to assign an alignment to an organization—including a faction, a guild, or a nation—to describe its ethos.
 This can help you decide how groups interact with each other.

-An organization’s ethos doesn’t dictate the alignment of its members or even the alignment of its leaders.
-In fact, a stark difference between a society’s ethos and the alignment of its leadership can generate interesting material for adventure.
+An organization's ethos doesn't dictate the alignment of its members or even the alignment of its leaders.
+In fact, a stark difference between a society's ethos and the alignment of its leadership can generate interesting material for adventure.
 For example, imagine a Neutral Good queen ascending to the throne of a Lawful Evil empire and struggling to reform its institutions.

 Chases
 ------

-The rules for movement in combat don’t translate to every situation.
+The rules for movement in combat don't translate to every situation.
 In particular, they can make a potentially thrilling chase seem dull and predictable.
 Faster creatures always catch up to slower ones, while creatures with the same Speed never close the distance between each other.
 Use the following rules to introduce random elements that make chases more exciting.

 Know the capabilities of the characters in your party before you make a chase an important feature of an adventure.
 A character with a high Speed or the right spell (such as [Dimension Door](/spells/2619100-dimension-door), [Fly](/spells/2618909-fly), or [Hold Monster](/spells/2619152-hold-monster)) can often end a chase before it begins.